 A public kindergarten in a Paris suburb was defaced over Christmas with anti-Semitic and anti-Roma graffiti and swastikas.

-- Why didn't the Swedes mobilize to save Holocaust hero Raoul Wallenberg?
+- Why Didn't the Swedes Mobilize to Save Raoul Wallenberg?

 French officials promised to punish those responsible for the slogans found painted in black on a gate and door of the preschool named for Anne Frank, in Montreuil.

 The French-language slogans called to "exterminate all the dirty Jews and the Roma."

 Former principal Juliette Timsit, who lives nearby believes the school where 106 three to six year old children are enrolled, was targeted because of its name.